OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Detecting Inline Hooks***

 Inline hooks are implemented by overwriting the first few bytes of a function with a trampoline that redirects control flow to adversary-controlled code.
-Example code from
+They can be detected by scanning the function prologue of each function for unusual and telling instructions.
+For example, substrate

 inline int checkSubstrateTrampoline() attribute((always_inline));